USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 The web application will be designed to be scalable.
-The project will be developed using modern web development technologies and best practices to ensure that the application is maintainable and efficient.
+The project will be developed using modern web development technologies and best practices to ensure that the application is maintainable and provides a realistic working example.

-Overall, this project aims to demonstrate the benefits of integrating hazardous waste management software with the e-Manifest system to properly manage hazardous waste and reduce the risk of environmental harm.
+Overall, the Haztrak project will demonstrate the benefits of integrating hazardous waste management software with the e-Manifest system to properly manage hazardous waste and reduce the risk of environmental harm.
 The web application developed in this project will serve as a proof of concept that can be used to convince